eilifso/sumstud-2022/docs/rj2a.md

 ## Changing parameters

-All the bifrost parameters in the inputs are then increased, one by one, by a factor of 10.
+All the bifrost parameters in the x-inputs are then increased, one by one, by a factor of 10.

 The variation in `nu1`(Ca),`nu2`(U) and `nu3` yielded subtle changes.